Microbiology, safety, techniques, yoghurts. School Science Lessons

 4.3.4 Estimate the number of bacteria in a water sample.

-1. Collect 100 mL of pond water in a beaker or use a diluted overnight nutrient broth culture of Bacillus subtilis or Micrococcus luteus.
+1. To estimate the number of bacteria, collect 100 mL of pond water in a beaker or use a diluted overnight nutrient broth culture of Bacillus subtilis or Micrococcus luteus.

 Use a pipette and filler to remove 2 mL of the pond water or culture.